popmedic/swift-toast/README.md

 }
 ```

-You can set the frame, backgroundColor, textColor, textAlignment, font, alpha, and cornerRadius by passing them in to the function with there tags.
+You can set the frame, backgroundColor, textColor, textAlignment, font, alpha, and cornerRadius by passing them in to the function with their tags.

 ```swift
 UIApplication.shared.makeToast(